 Why did you choose Strathclyde for your postgraduate research study?

-Tell us about the nature of your research?
+What is the nature of your study?

 What's the Strathclyde research community like?